Suggested Two-day Schedule and Planning

 3. Deliver the materials to the next host country (national flags, PAMA main flags and flag poles).

-1. We suggest the host country send out the invoice of all competition-related charges to all the members for verification and to avoid any mistake.
+1. We suggest the host country send out the invoice of all competition-related charges to all the members for verification one month prior to the competition to avoid any mistake.

 2. Remind the contestant to bring a small souvenir (valued at around $10 US) exchange with other contestants during the luncheon and make new friends.